 The movies below describe some instances where we had to resort to more drastic measures to fix corrupted drawings.

-We take a drawing that contains a considerable number of ghost entities and a malfunctioning update plant schedule command and repair in in one simple action.
+We take a drawing containing many ghost entities and a malfunctioning update plant schedule command and repair it straightforwardly.

 How to fix a corrupt landscape design drawing using DXF tools.
-We take a gCADPlus file that was unstable in the editing environment and using DXFin and DXFout commands create a version of the design that was stable.
+We take a gCADPlus file that was unstable in the editing environment and, using the DXFin and DXFout commands, create a stable version of the design.

 We have systems in place that protect drawing files.

 As you add entities to the drawing, after 10 minutes, the autosave feature of gCADPlus cuts in and creates a backup file of the same name and in the same folder as the original drawing, but with the extension .lc$.
-At the 10 minute mark there are two copies of the file – the lcd and the lc$.
-If you then File > Save, there are three copies of the drawing file in existence.
-The original file gets renamed MyNewDesign.bak, the current drawing gets saved with the .lcd suffix and the lc$ file remains (and is updated every 10 minutes).
+At the 10-minute mark, the file has two copies – the LCD and the LC$.
+If you then File > Save, three copies of the drawing file exist.
+The original file gets renamed MyNewDesign.bak, the current drawing gets saved with the .lcd suffix, and the lc$ file remains (and is updated every 10 minutes).
 In this way, your design work is protected.

-Backing up data is then quite straightforward – the Jobs folder is simply copied to a backup device.
-This can be as simple as a high capacity USB drive or better still, connect the Jobs folder to a cloud storage system so the Jobs folder and sub-folders are backed up without any intervention from you.
+Data backup is then quite straightforward—the Jobs folder is simply copied to a backup device.
+This can be as simple as a high-capacity USB drive or, better still, connect the Jobs folder to a cloud storage system so the Jobs folder and sub-folders are backed up without any intervention from you.

 Microsoft with their OneDrive service, DropBox and Google + have excellent free systems backup applications for small projects while SugarSync and other commercial firms offer commercial cloud services.